Enhancing Agentic Textual Graph Retrieval with Synthetic Stepwise Supervision: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate \name on three widely used textual graph QA benchmarks.
+\textbf{Datasets.} We evaluate Graph-$S^3$ on three widely used textual graph QA benchmarks.
 WebQSP~\citep{yih2015semantic} consists of real-world questions annotated with SPARQL queries against Freebase, primarily involving one- or two-hop reasoning.
 CWQ~\citep{talmor2018web} extends WebQSP with more complex multi-hop questions, posing a greater challenge for long reasoning chains.
 MetaQA~\citep{zhang2018variational} is a movie-domain benchmark containing 135k triples and 43k entities, designed to evaluate multi-hop reasoning in a closed domain.
 Following prior work~\citep{chen2024kg}, we report accuracy (Acc) and $\mathbf{F_1}$ score as evaluation metrics.

 \textbf{Baselines.} To validate the effectiveness of our approach, we compare with several representative graph retrieval methods.
 We additionally evaluate the model's inherent graph understanding capability through two configurations: (1) the \emph{no graph} setting, where the model processes the query without any graph input, and (2) the \emph{no retriever} setting, where the model receives the entire graph structure directly as input.

 For traditional RAG, we implemented a multi-hop method where the model retrieves the most relevant graph nodes for the current query and then performs a k-hop expansion to collect information for answer generation.
-We further compare with representative graph retrievers, including Think-on-Graph (ToG)~\citep{sun2023think}, LightRAG~\citep{guo2024lightrag}, G-Retriever~\citep{he2024g} and agentic graph retrieval system KG-Agent~\citep{jiang2024kg}.
+We further compare with representative graph retrievers, including Think-on-Graph (ToG)~\citep{sun2023think}, LightRAG~\citep{guo2024lightrag}, G-Retriever~\citep{he2024g}.

-\textbf{Implementation Details.} In our experiments, we primarily employed the Llama3.1-8B~\citep{dubey2024llama} and Qwen3-8B~\citep{yang2025qwen3} models.
-Our data synthesis pipeline produced 9,035 SFT and 3,504 RL training instances; with this data, the Qwen3-8B model was trained for 3 SFT and 15 RL epochs on 8 A100 GPUs, requiring 32 hours in total.
-Further training details are provided in the Appendix~\ref{sec:details}.